radovluk/Smart-Contract-Exercise/05-Re-Entrancy/solution/solution-code/README.md

-# Smart Contracts Exercise 05: Re-Entrancy -- Solution
+# Smart Contracts Exercise 05: Reentrancy — Solution

-The solved exercise 5 can be found in this repository.
+The solution to Exercise 5 can be found in this [GitHub repository](https://github.com/radovluk/Smart-Contract-Exercise/tree/main/05-Re-Entrancy/solution/solution-code).

 ## Task 1: Cat Charity Hijinks

 1. The attacker sends a small donation to the `CatCharity` contract to record their donation.
-2. The attacker immediately calls the `claimRefund` function, triggering the re-entrancy vulnerability.
+2. The attacker immediately calls the `claimRefund` function, triggering the reentrancy vulnerability.
 3. While the `claimRefund` function is executing, the attacker's contract falls back into the `claimRefund` function multiple times, draining the `CatCharity` contract's Ether balance.
-4. This attack continues until the charity's balance is completely drained, and the funds are transferred to the attacker.
+4. This attack continues until the charity's balance is completely drained and the funds are transferred to the attacker.

 ```solidity
 contract CatAttacker {